Graubünden, die Wahlkreisen. Quelle: www.gr.ch/Kartenerstellung, GIS Kompetenzzentrum

 Political profiling is less intense in a majority choice between candidates (not parties).
 These individuals (members of a party) present themselves directly to the voters.
 They cannot hide behind the party.
 The bond between voter and candidate is much stronger.

-In the Majorzsystem, majorities are not easy to achieve with pure ideology.
+In the Majorz system, majorities are not easily achieved with pure ideology.
 One has to be moderate to attract voters from the centre.
 After all, it is about the absolute majority, which implies a willingness to compromise.
 The main advantage of this system is guaranteeing the political centre.
 It also prevents fragmentation into numerous small parties, giving governments stability.

-The electoral system means a proportional representation of the votes that elects the parliaments.
-An absolute majority chooses the governments for candidates.
+The electoral system ensures proportional representation of votes that elect the parliament.
+An absolute majority chooses the government’s candidates.
 The governments of the communes and cantons have close links with the voters.

 Constituencies